 DAAD Regional Office Cairo

-The lecture will deal with the ongoing revolutionary process in Iran:
+The lecture will deal with the following perspective:

 The event is organized in cooperation with the Orient Institut Beirut (OIB) within the framework of the DAAD project “Clusters of Scientific Innovation in the Middle East and North Africa” (COSIMENA), which is a platform that aims to strengthen and initiate scientific cooperation and networks between researchers and universities in Germany and the MENA region.
 As a result, existing cooperation is made visible and potential synergies are initiated.

 Dr Mahmoud Abdallah is a Senior Scientist at the Center for Islamic Theology at the University of Tübingen and a visiting lecturer at the Universities of Vienna, Innsbruck and St Andrews.
 In 2019-2020, he was Senior Scientists at the Institute for Islamic Theology and Religious Education at the University of Innsbruck - Austria.
 He studied Arabic Studies, German Studies, and Islamic Theology at al-Azhar University in Cairo.
 Subsequently, he was at Minia University.
 In 2012, he received his PhD from Heinrich Heine University in Düsseldorf.
 He is co-founder and editor of the series “Theology of Living Together - Christian and Muslim Contributions”.

 Dr Abdallah is a member of the German Islamic Conference (Deutsche Islamkonferenz) and Chairman of the Board of the Egyptian-German Cultural Association BWB.
 His research focus is Islamic pastoral care, theology of coexistence, Umma in a plural society and the image of man and God in Islam.